HacDan/hacdan/README.md

 I'm David.
 I'm a developer who is passionate about making open-source projects, creating technology to elevate people, and building community.

-🔭 I’m currently working on opensource projects [todoist](https://github.com/sachaos/todoist)
+🔭 I’m currently working on opensource projects such as [todoist](https://github.com/sachaos/todoist)

 👯 I’m looking to collaborate on anything opensource!